Lone Worker Policy (England & Wales)

 The definition and scope section is foundational.
 It must clearly and specifically set out what constitutes lone working within the particular organisation, so that managers and employees in all relevant roles can readily identify when the policy applies to them.
 A broad definition is advisable — capturing fixed-location out-of-hours working, mobile and peripatetic working, home visits, remote site working, isolated on-site locations, and any other situation where an employee works without direct supervision or immediate access to assistance.
 An overly narrow definition that excludes some categories of lone working may leave the employer exposed to regulatory and civil liability if an excluded worker is injured.

 The legal obligations section should identify the key legislative provisions applicable to lone workers in England and Wales.
 Setting out the legislative framework — including the HSWA 1974, the Management of Health and Safety at Work Regulations 1999 reg.3, the Corporate Manslaughter and Corporate Homicide Act 2007, and RIDDOR 2013 — establishes the seriousness of the employer's commitment to lone worker safety and provides the normative basis for the specific procedures that follow.
-It also ensures that managers responsible for implementing the policy understand that lone worker safety is a legal obligation, not merely an organisational preference.
+It also confirms that managers responsible for implementing the policy understand that lone worker safety is a legal obligation, not merely an organisational preference.

 The risk assessment section is the analytical core of the policy.
 Under regulation 3 of the Management of Health and Safety at Work Regulations 1999, the employer must carry out a suitable and sufficient risk assessment of all significant risks to employees, including those arising from lone working.
 The policy should summarise the principal risks identified — physical violence and aggression; accident or medical emergency without immediate access to first aid; vehicle accident whilst driving alone; slips, trips, and falls in unfamiliar environments; risks associated with confined spaces, work at height, or live electrical work; and the psychological impact of sustained isolation.
 For each risk, the existing controls must be described and the residual risk level assessed.
 High residual risks require either additional controls or a decision to prohibit that activity for lone workers entirely.